Memory

 print(f"{e.question} → {e.tool_name}({e.tool_args}) [{e.similarity:.2f}]")

-# Count total stored entries
+# Count entries per layer

-# Delete an entry
+# Delete a specific entry

 await memory.delete(entry_id)